tkherman/Rorschach/README.md

 .

-> Explain how you would execute a task for each event while limiting to total
+> Explain how you would check if a rule matched an event and execute the
-> number of concurrent processes to the specified limit?
+> corresponding action.
 >
 >   1. What system calls would you need to use?
 >
->   2. What information would you need to store and what data structures would
+>   2. How would you pass the environment variables to the command?
->      you need?

 Testing
 -------